Panl Fundamentals

 Generating And Editing The Configuration Files

-The method for generating and editing the configuration files is the same for every Solr collection and Panl CaFUP.
+The process for generating and editing the configuration files is the same for every Solr collection and Panl CaFUP.

-2. Edit the solrconfig.xml to configure default, search, highlighting and other options
+- Edit the solrconfig.xml to configure the default search, highlighting, and other options

-3. Edit the managed-schema.xml files to configure the individual fields
+- Edit the managed-schema.xml files to configure the individual fields to be indexed, faceted, stored, and searched upon

 Solr Configuration